12 Of The Worst Negative Personality Traits That Are Truly Nasty

 - Be patient with yourself.
 It's hard to change ingrained and natural patterns of behavior.
 The more you practice, the better you'll get.

 What we see as bad personality traits can start as something easy to brush off as “growing pains” or “working through something.”

-And if they have no intention of developing positive, contrary traits, it becomes necessary to reevaluate their place in our lives.
+When we know others who possess these undesirable traits and have no intention of developing positive, contrary traits, it becomes necessary to reevaluate their place in our lives.

 These traits make them exhausting to be around; it’s as if they’re deliberately draining you of your energy to increase their own.

-So, even if they treat you as one of their trusted friends, just being around them makes you feel sick in both body and soul.
+Even if they treat you as one of their trusted friends, just being around them makes you feel sick in both body and soul.